talknerdytome-labs/app-registry/README.md

 # Fleur App Registry

-This repository serves as the official app registry for Fleur, a [Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction) GUI client.
+This repository serves as the official app registry for [Fleur](https://github.com/fleuristes/fleur), an open-source [Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction) GUI client.
 It contains a curated list of MCP applications that can be integrated with Fleur to extend its capabilities.

 ## What is MCP?